nginxinc/nginx-service-mesh/docs/content/get-started/kubernetes-platform/supported-platforms.md

 ## Supported Platforms

-NGINX Service Mesh supports Kubernetes versions 1.24-1.26.
+NGINX Service Mesh has been tested to run on Kubernetes versions 1.24-1.26.

 The Kubernetes platforms listed below work with NGINX Service Mesh.
 Additional Kubernetes platforms and versions may work, though they haven't been tested.